On The Relative N-Tensor Nilpotent Degree of Finite Groups: Introduction and Preliminaries

-which may be considered as the distance of $G$ from being equal to $Z^{\otimes}(G)$, because $d^{\otimes}(G)=1$ if and only if $Z^{\otimes}(G)=G$.
-On the other hand, one may easily check that $d^{\otimes}(G)=1$ if and only if $G$ is abelian.
-Recall from (see \cite{NR1}, Corollary 2.5) that the cyclic groups are characterized by $d^{\otimes}(G)=1$ as well as $d(G)=1$ characterized abelian groups.
 One of the most important concepts in probabilistic group theory is the commutativity degree $d(G)$ of a finite group $G$.
-Erfanian~et.~ al. in \cite{ERL} generalized the notation of $d(G)$ by defining the relative commutativity degree in $G$.
-Let $N$ be a subgroup of $G$, the relative commutativity degree $d(G,N)$, is the probability of commuting an element of $N$ with an element of $G$.
+It is defined in \cite{GR}.
+Erfanian~et.~ al. in \cite{ERL} generalized the notation of $d(G)$ by defining the relative commutativity degree of a pair of groups $(G,N)$.
+Let $N$ be a subgroup of $G$.
+The relative commutativity degree $d(G,N)$ is the probability of commuting an element of $N$ with an element of $G$.
 It is obviously seen that $d(G)=d(G,G)$ and $d(G,N)=1$ if and only if $N$ is contained in the center of $G$.
-They also proved the following theorem. \begin{theorem}(See \cite{ERL} Theorem 3.9) Let $H$ and $N$ be two subgroups of $G$ such that $N\unlhd G$ and $N\subseteq H$.
+They also proved the following theorem: \begin{theorem}(See \cite{ERL} Theorem 3.9) Let $H$ and $N$ be two subgroups of $G$ such that $N\unlhd G$ and $N\subseteq H$.
 Then